dmjohnspor/password_generator/README.md

 # Ioannis Sporidis-Foster Portfolio

 Web based password generator.
-Password is generated after the user answers a series of question about their preferences on the type of characters they want their password to contain.
+Password is generated after the user answers a series of question about their preferences on the type of characters they want their password to contain. <br>
-This projects is part of my UPenn LPS Coding Bootcamp studies (homework 3).
+This project is part of my UPenn LPS Coding Bootcamp studies (homework 3).

 ### Installing